Dee Sinks in a Bog: Plot

 While searching for the peat moss, Dee poses for selfies when she finds herself stuck in the bog and is starting to sink.
 The Waitress (Mary Elizabeth Ellis) passes by the bog and Dee asks for help.
 The Waitress agrees to help her, but only if she can say her name, which Dee is not able to do.
 In the church, Mac decides to join the seminary but changes his mind when he learns what Gus really meant by saying he had "an eye for the lads".
-At the castle, Frank invites Charlie and Shelley for dinner.
-However, Charlie quickly deduces that Frank replaced meatballs for feces intended for Shelley and forces him to eat it, which Frank fails to swallow.
-Frank expresses his frustration but Charlie states that he won't return to Philadelphia and wants to work with his father on his shop.
+At the castle, Frank invites Charlie and Shelley for dinner; however, Charlie quickly deduces that Frank's "meatballs" are actually feces intended for Shelley and forces Frank to eat one to prove they are not feces.
+Frank expresses his frustration but Charlie states that he won't return to Philadelphia and wants to work with his father in his shop.

 Back at the bog at night, Dee has nearly sunk in the bog (even though the Waitress claims she guessed her name a while back) and the Waitress decides to finally save her.
 However, Dee pulls her in the bog and releases herself, leaving the Waitress stuck in the bog while she hurries for her date.
 Charlie and Shelley pass by Dee begging for help, but Shelley thinks she is a banshee.
-They then both stare in shock.